Node js event driven architecture

 In above example creates an HTTP server.
 Registering HTTP serves for events (‘request’ and ‘listening’).
 Each event has a callback function also registered along with the event.
 When a new HTTP request is received, the request callback is called.
 When the server starts listening, the listening event callback is called.

-Node js supports Non-Blocking APIs for making fully event-based concurrent processing.
-Context switching is a major key factor in event-based processing.
-Code does context switching from one processing to others if an event occurred.
+Node js support Nonblocking APIs for making fully event-based concurrent processing.
+Context switching is a major key factor in event-driven handling.
+On an event, flow switches from one leg to another.

 This example shows a blocking call to the file read API.
 The disadvantage of this call is that, until API returns the result, full software processing stops as node js is single-threaded.